Tarzan and "The Foreign Legion"

 No Shrimp, this fellow can speak in complete English sentences.

-Tarzan from popular culture: they know who he is and about
+that people know Tarzan from popular culture: they know who he is and about

 his previous adventures.
 Since Burroughs often wrote his stories from the

 perspective of a fictional version of himself, a reader might assume that

-the pseudo-Burroughs documents have made it to the rest of the world, and apparently made it
+the pseudo-Burroughs documents have made it to the rest of the world, and

-he has achieved longevity, perhaps even immortality, from
+suggests that he has achieved longevity, perhaps even immortality, from

 an African witchdoctor.
 This explains how he has appeared as a young, virile

 man in adventures stretching back to before World War I. In another meta-reference,

 Jerry comments after hearing this: “I never gave a thought to your age,

 Colonel…. but I remember now that my father said he read about you when

 he was a boy.
 And I was brought up on you.
 You influenced my life more

 “Would you want to live forever?” asked van der Bos.